Families of relatively exact Lagrangians, free loop spaces and generalised homology: The moduli spaces and

 \end{proof} \begin{RR} \cite[Theorem 1]{Hofer} shows that even without any genericity assumption on the almost complex structure, the map $\pi: \sP \rightarrow L$ induces an injective map

 where $\check{H}^*$ denotes \v{C}ech cohomology.
 The statement of Lemma \ref{Hofer Bound} still holds and hence so does Lemma \ref{Moduli Space Works}.
-From this it follows that $\psi^1|_L$ induces the identity map on $H^*(L; \Z/2)$. \end{RR}
+From this it follows that $\psi^1|_L$ induces the identity map on $H^*(L; \Z/2)$.
+This can be adapted to other generalised cohomology theories too, as in \cite{Me+Amanda}. \end{RR}

-\subsection{Orientations on the Moduli Space}
+\subsection{Orientations on the moduli space}

+In this subsection, we will prove Proposition \ref{Orientation Criteria}.
 We define $\sD_0$ to be the space of triples $(f, C, u)$, where $C$ is a convex domain in the upper half plane in $\C$ with smooth boundary $\partial C$ containing 0, ${f: \partial C \rightarrow [0, 1]}$ is a smooth map sending 0 to 0, and $u$ is an element of $\sD_{f, C}$.
-Note that each inclusion $\sD_{f, C} \hookrightarrow \sD_0$ is a homotopy equivalence.
+Note that because the choices of $C$ and $f$ were contractible, each inclusion $\sD_{f, C} \hookrightarrow \sD_0$ is a homotopy equivalence.
 There is a tautological smooth fibre bundle over $\sD_0$ with fibre over $(f, C, u)$ given by $C$.
-The structure group of this bundle is the group of diffeomorphisms of $(D^2, \partial D^2)$ which send 1 to itself.
-This group is contractible, so we can pick a trivialisation $\Phi$ from $D^2 \times \sD_0$ to this bundle, preserving 0.
+The structure group of this bundle is the group of orientation-preserving diffeomorphisms of $D^2$ which send 1 to itself.
+This group is contractible, so we can pick a trivialisation $\Phi$ from $D^2 \times \sD_0$ to this bundle, sending $1$ in $D^2$ to $0$ in each $C$.
 Note the space of such choices is contractible.
-There is an evaluation map
+For each $(f, C)$, we choose some extension $\tilde{f}$ of $f$ to the entirety of $C$.
+Since for each $(f, C)$ the space of such extensions is contractible, we can make some continuous choice over the whole of $\sD_0$, and furthermore this choice is unique up to contractible choice.
+There is then an evaluation map

 sending $(z, u)$ in $D^2 \times \sD_{f, C}$ to